 - Read the Indiana Clean Marina Guidebook.

-- Conduct a self-assessment using the Clean Marina Program Designation Checklist (available on the IDEM Forms page) to determine if their marina qualifies for Clean Marina status.
+- Conduct a self-assessment using the Clean Marina Program Designation Checklist to determine if their marina qualifies for Clean Marina status.

 - Submit the completed Clean Marina Program Designation Checklist.